-The intent is to:
+The intent is to :

-- Identify the oldest stage 2 pressure ulcer that is present at d/c and is not fully epithelialized, assess the length of time this ulcer remained unhealed while the patient received care from the home health agency - And to identify patient who developed stage 2 pressure ulcers while under the care of the HHA a.
+- Identify the oldest stage 2 pressure ulcer that is present at d/c and is not fully epithelialized, assess the length of time this ulcer remained unhealed while the patient received care from the home health agency - And to identify patient who developed stage 2 pressure ulcers while under the care of the HHA

+M1308 Current Number of Unhealed Pressure Ulcers at Each Stage or Unstageable: (Enter "0" if none; Excludes Stage I pressure ulcers and healed Stage II pressure ulcers) Stage Descriptions-unhealed pressure ulcers Number Currently Present

+- a.
 Stage II: Partial thickness loss of dermis presenting as a shallow open ulcer with red pink wound bed, without slough.
-May also present as an intact or open/ruptured serum-filled blister.
+May also present as an intact or open/ruptured serumfilled blister. - b.

-M1308 Current Number of Unhealed Pressure Ulcers at Each Stage or Unstageable: (Enter "0" if none; Excludes Stage I pressure ulcers and healed Stage II pressure ulcers) Stage Descriptions-unhealed pressure ulcers b.
 Stage III: Full thickness tissue loss.
 Subcutaneous fat may be visible but bone, tendon, or muscles are not exposed.
 Slough may be present but does not obscure the depth of tissue loss.
-May include undermining and tunneling.
+May include undermining and tunneling. - c.
+Stage IV: Full thickness tissue loss with visible bone, tendon, or muscle.
+Slough or eschar may be present on some parts of the wound bed.
+Often includes undermining and tunneling.